-Push I/O State to Remote Receiver Devices Action The state of the module is sent to all remote devices configured to receive such messages. messages.
+Push I/O State to Remote The state of the module is sent to all remote devices configured to Receiver Devices Action receive such messages.

 If Set I/O Color is selected, an I/O's status color can be changed on the Control Page.